Survivor Founded. Survivor Centered. Trauma Informed.

 Stacy’s Joy Incorporated provides trauma-informed support for survivors and community members through healing circles, support groups, presentations, trainings, and interactive workshops.
 We offer boots-on-the-ground outreach and warm referrals to connect people with safe housing, recovery supports, and vital resources.
 Our work centers survivor voices, builds community awareness, and walks alongside individuals on their journey toward healing, stability, and lasting change.

-At Stacy’s Joy Incorporated, we are deeply committed to ensuring that survivor voices are not only heard, but centered in research, policy, and practice.
-Being part of this work reflects our mission to bridge lived experience with evidence-based knowledge to create meaningful, lasting change.
+At Stacy’s Joy, we are committed to centering survivor voices in research, policy, and practice.
+Contributing to this work reflects our mission to bridge lived experience with evidence-based knowledge to drive meaningful change...
+We extend our gratitude to the entire research team and all contributors who made this study possible.

 Read the full article here: